trossr32/sonarr-radarr-lidarr-autosearch-browser-extension/README.md

 2. When right-clicking selected text on any page this extension exposes a context menu with entries for Sonarr, Radarr and Lidarr that allow a direct search for the selected text in a new tab.

-3. Adds Sonarr or Radarr icons as direct search links on IMDb, TVDb, TMDb, Trakt, TVmaze, MusicBrainz and Letterboxd websites.
+3. Adds Sonarr or Radarr icons as direct search links on IMDb, TVDb, TMDb, Trakt, TVmaze, MusicBrainz, Letterboxd and TV Calendar websites.

+**New features (V2)**
+- TV Calendar integration
+- Automated config based on Sonarr, Radarr or Lidarr version obtained from the respective API

-**New feature** - Integration ids are now used where the platform supports them.
+**New feature (V1.7)** - Integration ids are now used where the platform supports them.
 - Radarr: IMDb (native id), TMDb (native id), Trakt (TMDb id) & letterboxd (TMDb id).
 - Sonarr: TVDb (native id) & Trakt (TVDb id).
 - Lidarr: MusicBrainz (native id) was already implemented.